The Triumph of Orthodoxy

 The controversy over religious images had begun more than a century earlier, in 726 CE, when Emperor Leo III ordered the removal of Christ's image from the Chalke Gate of the Great Palace.
 This act sparked what historians would later call the First Iconoclast Period (726-787 CE), followed by a brief restoration and then a Second Iconoclast Period (815-843 CE).

-The iconodules ("image-venerators") argued that since God had taken human form in Christ, it was acceptable to depict him in art.
+The iconodules ("image-venerators") argued that since God had taken human form in Christ, depicting him in art was entirely acceptable.
 They distinguished between worship (latreia), reserved for God alone, and veneration (proskynesis) of images as windows to the divine.
-The monasteries became strongholds of resistance to iconoclasm, with monks copying theological treatises defending icons and hiding precious images from destruction.
+Monasteries became strongholds of resistance, with monks copying theological treatises defending icons and hiding precious images from destruction.

-The controversy reflected deeper tensions within Byzantine society: eastern versus western provinces, military versus monastic interests, and imperial authority versus religious autonomy.
-Emperors who supported iconoclasm saw it as a way to assert control over the wealthy monasteries and strengthen the state's power over religious matters.
+The controversy reflected deeper tensions within Byzantine society: eastern versus western provinces, and military interests set against monastic ones.
+Emperors who supported iconoclasm saw it as a way to assert control over the wealthy monasteries and strengthen the state's grip on religious matters.

 Main Narrative: The Path to Restoration

 The death of Emperor Theophilos in 842 CE left his wife Theodora as regent for their young son Michael III.
-Though Theophilos had been a committed iconoclast, Theodora harbored sympathies for the iconodules.
-She faced a delicate political situation: maintaining stability while reversing decades of imperial policy.
+Though Theophilos had been a committed iconoclast, Theodora held sympathies for the iconodules.
+She faced a genuinely difficult political situation: maintaining stability while reversing decades of imperial policy.

 The key players in this drama represented various factions within Byzantine society: